mikoiv/AzureSentinel-AWSGuardDuty/README.md

 ## Configuration

-The minimal Logstash configuration is very simple, you just tell the two plugins the access information for both AWS and Azure with the following config:
+The minimal Logstash configuration is very simple, you just tell the two plugins the bucket name, workspace name and access keys for both AWS and Azure:

 ```
 input {